brisket/brisket/README.md

 * [**Brisket.Templating.TemplateAdapter**](docs/brisket.templating.templateadapter.md): Inherit from this to tell Brisket how to render templates.
 * [**Brisket.Templating.StringTemplateAdapter**](docs/brisket.templating.stringtemplateadapter.md): The default template adapter.
 Set a View's template key to be a string template to get started.
 * [**Brisket.ErrorViewMapping**](docs/brisket.errorviewmapping.md): Creates errorViewMappings for your routers (e.g. 404 should show Page Not Found).
+* Brisket.version: The version of Brisket.
+On the client, the version can be accessed by `window.Brisket.version` after the ClientApp has started.
 * [**Brisket.onError**](docs/brisket.onerror.md): Registers error callback.

 ### Brisket Concepts And High Level Systems